mcintyre321/Noodles/README.md

 **d.** add a wildcard route to your application ([AspMvc][4] / [WebApi][5]), and for MVC, [a controller][6], passing the root of your object graph.

-**e** at this point you should be able to start your app, and have a functional, but plain application.
-Reference the scripts and css files from the [example layout][7] and you're set!
+**e** at this point you should be able to start your app, and have a functional application.
+Amazing!

 alternatively, check out the [Example][8] [projects][9]!